 Did you know?

-ADVOCACY EFFORTS FOR A CARDIAC CATHETERIZATION LAB
+ADVOCACY EFFORTS FOR A CARDIAC CATHETERIZATION LAB AND PATIENT TOWER TO BE BUILT IN NANAIMO, BC

 Specifically, the Alliance is advocating for a cardiac catheterization lab and patient tower to be built at an expanded Nanaimo Regional General Hospital.